-12.04 Attach and blend hair pieces/extensions into desired style.
-13.0 Identify and perform permanent wave/reconstruction curl/chemical relaxing. - The student will be able to: 13.01 Prepare client and determine needs and desired style (consultation).
-13.02 Analyze hair, check scalp.
-13.03 Select appropriate solution strength according to hair texture, desired results.
-13.04 Perform shampoo and shaping as required.
-13.05 Apply protective cream or lotion.
-13.06 Apply rearranger or straightener as required for desired results following curl or chemical relaxer.
-13.07 Strand test for straightness if performing reconstruction curl or chemical relaxer.
-13.08 Rinse or shampoo according to manufacturer's directions.
-13.09 Select rods and wrap hair, if required, according to manufacturer's directions.
-13.10 Apply processing solution and process, take test curls.
-13.11 Rinse, blot, shampoo and/or neutralize.
-13.12 Remove rods, condition and style, record results.
-13.13 Apply leave-on treatment, if required.
+13.05 Rinse or shampoo according to manufacturer's directions.

+13.06 Select rods and wrap hair, if required, according to manufacturer's directions.

+13.07 Apply processing solution and process, take test curls, rinse, blot, shampoo and/or neutralize.

+13.08 Remove rods, condition and style, apply leave-on treatment, if required.
 Record results.

-14.0 Identify and apply temporary/semi-permanent and permanent color/bleach and specialty color techniques The student will be able to: 14.01 Perform patch test (pre-disposition), if required.
-14.02 Prepare client, determine needs and desires (consultation).
-14.03 Analyze scalp and hair.
-14.04 Select and assemble appropriate solutions according to hair texture and desired results.
-14.05 Section hair, if required.
-14.06 Mix, if required, and apply color, toner, and/or bleach according to manufacturer's directions.
-14.07 Perform strand tests.
+14.0 Identify and apply temporary/semi-permanent and permanent color/bleach and specialty color techniques. - The student will be able to:

+14.01 Perform patch test (pre-disposition), perform consultation, analyze hair and scalp.

+14.02 Select and assemble appropriate solutions according to hair texture and desired results.

+14.03 Mix, if required, and apply color, toner, and/or bleach according to manufacturer's directions.

-14.08 Identify and perform specialty-coloring techniques.
+14.04 Identify and perform specialty-coloring techniques.

-14.09 Shampoo before or after applying color according to manufacturer's directions.
+14.05 Perform strand test.
+Shampoo before or after applying color according to manufacturer's directions.
 Record results.

-14.10 Understand molecular reactions as a result of physical and chemical changes.
+14.06 Understand molecular reactions as a result of physical and chemical changes.